-This standard establishes fire design provisions that apply to all wood products, wood assemblies, and wood connections designed using products in the ANSI/AWC National Design Specification (NDS) for Wood Construction, unless otherwise noted.
+This standard establishes fire design provisions that apply to all structural members, assemblies, and connections designed using the ANSI/AWC National Design Specification (NDS) for Wood Construction, unless otherwise noted.

 1.1.2 Design Methods

 Design methods in this standard shall be based on the provisions of this document and the fire exposure and acceptance criteria specified in the reference standards in each section.